What is it?

 - Follow this rule for as many sets of photos as necessary to reach the desired resolution.

-- Calibrate each set of photos separately.
+- Calibrate each set of photos separately if you change the focus or the lens.

 - For round subjects, capture photos every 10 to 15 degrees and overlap the beginning and end photos to complete the circuit.
+Repeat the previous procedure to capture three rows of properly positioned photographs.

 Archiving the Results